Shiloni/classification-of-handwritten-digits-using-MNIST-dataset-on-kaggle/README.md

-# classification of handwritten digits using MNIST dataset on kaggle <br / >
+# classification of handwritten digits using MNIST dataset on kaggle

 classification of hand written digits using MNIST